Kalli/clubster-analysis/src/steps.md

 In the chart below we see the $clubCount clubs that are part of this data set.
-The size of each bubble reflects the amount of RA users following that club, while the colour of the bubble reflects the *community* that it belongs to.
+The size of each bubble reflects the amount of RA users that follow the club, while the colour of the bubble reflects the *community* it belongs to.

 The communities are calculated based on how similar the line ups for each pair of clubs are.
-If two clubs have many artists and djs in common then those two clubs are likely to be be in the same community<sup>1</sup>.
+If two clubs have booked many of the same artists and djs then they are more likely to be be in the same community<sup>1</sup>.

 You can click on each club to see more details about it, which artists featured on their line up most often and which other clubs are similar to it.
 Keep